Learn to Meditate: An Introduction and Retreat for Everyone

 August 30–September 1, 2024

 Learn to meditate with Buddhist monk Loden Nyima!

 Meditation is a simple, natural, healthy activity that absolutely anyone can do.
 You do not need to be interested in a religious path in order to learn and benefit from meditation.
 Meditation has survived for thousands of years because it works.
 Your own peace of mind is your birthright, and everyone has the capacity to connect with this peaceful aspect of mind.

-In meditation, we learn to hold, embrace, and accept ourselves and all the ups and downs of life with gentle, loving, trust and strength.
-This can be an especially helpful tool in modern times when so many of us feel stressed, anxious, overwhelmed, depressed, or just in need of some TLC.
+In meditation, we learn to hold, embrace, and accept ourselves and all the ups and downs of life with gentle, loving, trust, and strength.
+This can be an especially helpful tool in modern times when so many of us feel stressed, anxious, overwhelmed, depressed, or need some TLC.
 Even more, meditation can be an important source of grounding, healing, resiliency, strength, and inspiration.
-The practice of meditation and learning to relate with our own mind can be the basis for how we engage with others, and a catalyst for our own growth and awakening.///
+The practice of meditation and learning to relate with our own mind can be the basis for how we engage with others and a catalyst for our own growth and awakening./

 What Will I Learn?